alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-authors.md

 Others have added them to their online CV and/or personal website.

 ## Post-publication
-EDS book community and other practitioners in GitHub could suggest changes in the notebook.
+EDS book community and other practitioners in GitHub complying EDS book complying our [code of conduct](https://raw.githubusercontent.com/alan-turing-institute/environmental-ds-book/master/CODE_OF_CONDUCT.md) could suggest changes in the notebook.
 Where relevant, EiC will notify authors about proposed changes and their acceptance.
 If the authors consider suggestions as a substantial contribution, EiC will acknowledge it by adding the contributor's name to the citation of the notebook.